Kirk Cousins and his coaching staff picked a really, really bad time to mix up their signals on Sunday vs. the Saints.

 So, according to Cousins, the miscommunication wasn't between him and Crowder, which is what most assumed during the game.
 Crowder was simply going to block, which was his assignment for the run play that the offense originally went to the line with.

 The issue actually occured between the passer and the sidelines, with Cousins not catching onto his coaches' desire for him to audible into a pass.
+That's the explanation he's giving, at least.
 And that late slip-up will unfortunately be what most remember from a day where No. 8 was mostly on-point.